ALA-herbarium/documentation/photostation.md

  * Camera stand high, its top aligned with bottom of ‘Herb sheet’ sticker
  * Horizontal boom at maximum extension
  * Place color strip in line with ruler
- * Position specimen against frame at the back, and snug with ruler on the right.
+ * Position specimen snug against frame at the back, and snug with ruler on the right.

 **Cryptogam envelopes**